 Tat tvam asi - You are that which you seek.
 Consciousness is ever present, not a state of mind or being to be attained.
 Rather our true self is simply revealed by identifying and putting aside all that is not our true nature.

-What I learnt about my physical body during the past 6 months.
-I always knew but I am wiser now - how important it is to honour and care for the needs of my physical body.
+I am wiser now - how important it is to honour and care for the needs of my physical body.
 I have challenged my body in withdrawing some so called drugs from it - coffee - yes here she goes again:) Of course I noticed some good effects, which was better sleep:) One day I'll get there.
 I also noticed a more confident physical body.
 I also noticed how my physical body gets lighter when I look after my mental self.
 I sometimes even allow my body to rest now and let the world go by.
 So I have learnt to better listen to the needs of my body.
 I have also learnt that I am very lucky to have a strong and healthy body.

 Yoga Philosophy has opened my mind to a better understanding of Yoga, meaning Yoga is a lot more than physical exercise.
 Yoga Philosophy also reminded me of the importance of a balanced body and mind, which can be achieved through this beautiful practice.